-The Toyota Prius celebrates its 10th anniversary this in 2008 as one of the first mass-produced hybrid cars on the market.
+The Toyota Prius was one of the first mass-produced hybrid cars on the market.
 With so many other manufacturers making their own hybrid vehicles, such as Audi, Honda and Ford to name just a few, there’s never been a more popular time to buy these environmentally friendly vehicles.

 Combing a mixture of electric power with the more standard fuel option, these automobiles protect the environment by shutting off the electric engine when the car is at a stop, and automatically changing from electric to fuel only as the need for extra power arises.
 Fuel efficiency is excellent as well, and the electric engines negate the normal amount of pollution that other cars can emit into the atmosphere.

 What might be surprising, however, is that the idea and technology behind hybrid vehicles go back way further than the Toyota Prius, and goes to show that perhaps these vehicles could have come out a lot sooner, especially given their popularity today.